EUDiF

 Geographic

-EUDiF has generated over 100 country profiles covering diaspora engagement policy frameworks, trends, practices, institutions and diaspora organisations.
+EUDiF has generated 120 country profiles covering diaspora engagement policy frameworks, trends, practices, institutions and diaspora organisations.
 The factsheets are updated on an annual basis and thanks to them, we have built an interactive world map, as well as analysed diaspora engagement by region.
 There is a lot to learn, whether you start from a specific country or region, or take a global approach.

 Note: Statistics come from UN and World Bank datasets.
 As diaspora definitions vary widely, we have chosen to use comparable data on emigration.
 We are aware that this does not include all who consider themselves diaspora.
 In certain cases national statistics are included in the fact sheets.
 Maps used are for illustration purposes only.
 They are based on UN methodology for statistical convenience and do not imply any assumption regarding political or other affiliation of countries or territories by EUDiF, the International Centre for Migration Policy Development or the European Commission.